Ω

 Another method is to use a thermostat with the Remote Shutdown option to prevent over temperature conditions.

-Some have expressed an interest in driving high powered loads beyond the capabilities of the H-Bridge driver transistors.
-To this end I developed several high powered driver circuits, (actually their almost the same circuit as in the relay trackers).
+Some have expressed an interest in driving high powered loads, more than 10A or so, beyond the capabilities of the H-Bridge driver transistors.
+To this end I developed several high powered driver circuits using relays, (actually their almost the same circuit as in the relay trackers

-Relay circuit that uses AC relays with 12VDC coils.
+Relay circuit that uses AC relays.
 The AC motor in this case is a capacitor run type.

 Relay circuit that uses AC Solid State relays with 3 to 32 VDC control inputs.
 The AC motor in this case is a capacitor run type.

-Some have expressed an interest in adding a switch to manually move the array for test purposes.
+Some have expressed an interest in adding a switch to manually move the array for test or cleaning.
 One of these circuits, when added between the tracker and actuator, will allow manual movement.
-The first circuit has a fast and slow position.
-The second circuit is slow only but simpler.
-The first circuit is the nicest.

 rowe

-Patrick Rowe's system based on the Solar Resources International SOL R BEAM thermal trough
+Patrick Rowe's system based on the Solar Resources International SOL R BEAM thermal parabolic trough

 Patrick Rowe is using an LED3XS24Vc1RM variant.
 It has an external LED sensor.
 This tracker is driving an American Science & Surplus DC gear motor.
 In this case the gear motor is being tested for use with a trough solar hot water heater.
 I believe the motor turns at 1.6 RPM and consumes 300mA @ 12V.